Pour-Over Will

 You recently acquired new property, opened a new bank account, or received an inheritance that has not yet been retitled into your trust, and you want assurance that these assets will ultimately reach your trust beneficiaries.

-You are a parent with minor children and need a will to designate a guardian, since a living trust cannot name a guardian for your children through the probate court.
+You are a parent with minor children and need a will to designate a guardian, since a Living trust agreement cannot name a guardian for your children through the probate court.

-Your estate plan includes a last will and testament that needs to be updated to work alongside a newly established revocable living trust, ensuring there are no gaps or contradictions between the two documents.
+Your estate plan includes a Will document that needs to be updated to work alongside a newly established revocable living trust, ensuring there are no gaps or contradictions between the two documents.

 Key Sections in a Pour-Over Will